Azure pipeline predefined variables

 System.Pullrequest.SourceBranch | VAR_NOT_EXISTS | refs/heads/new_branch | VAR_NOT_EXISTS | VAR_NOT_EXISTS |

-System.Pullrequest.TargetBranch | VAR_NOT_EXISTS | refs/heads/master | VAR_NOT_EXISTS | VAR_NOT_EXISTS |
+System.Pullrequest.TargetBranch | VAR_NOT_EXISTS | refs/heads/main | VAR_NOT_EXISTS | VAR_NOT_EXISTS |

 System.Pullrequest.PullRequestId | VAR_NOT_EXISTS | 123 | VAR_NOT_EXISTS | VAR_NOT_EXISTS |